jownsu/personal-finance-app/README.md

 - [X] Implement UI/UX of withdraw modal from pot item.
 (RWD)
     - [X] UI/UX of minimum amount to add.
 - [X] Refactor. use formatToUsd helper.
-- [] Refactor.
-Check inputs in all modals.